instadw/instadwell-blog/_posts/2026-03-11-best-pgs-in-ahmedabad-for-females-2026-safety-and-lifestyle-guide.md

 -   **Safety Fact**: As one resident noted, "Most areas are safe...
 Navrangpura is good for all."
 It is well-equipped with AMTS/BRTS stops, keeping your commute predictable.
 -   **Best For**: Girls attending Gujarat University or HL College.

+Students at Gujarat University or HL College should also read our [Student Survival Guide for Navrangpura & Gota](/blog/the-ahmedabad-student-survival-guide-navrangpura-and-gotanirma) which compares all organized PGs in this belt.

 #### Vastrapur: The Modern Activity Hub
 -   **The Vibe**: Active and upscale.
 Known for its cafe culture and the famous Vastrapur Lake.
 -   **Safety Fact**: "Vastrapur lake area and a 4-5 km radius is safe and upper-middle-class."
 It’s a very safe area for girls with all modern amenities within walking distance.
 -   **Best For**: Professionals working near IIM Ahmedabad or the SG Highway tech belt.

+If you're a working professional in this belt, also check our [Professional PG Guide for Prahlad Nagar & SG Highway](/blog/best-pg-for-working-professionals-in-ahmedabad-prahlad-nagar-and-sg-highway).

 ----------